topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ### 5.1.2 Circuit
 - FT232BL
-    - The RXD pin of the FT232BL module is connected to pin 18 (TXD) on the TOPST VCP-G board.
+    - The RXD pin of the FT232BL module is connected to pin 18 (TXD) on the VCP-G board.
-    - The TXD pin of the FT232BL module is connected to pin 19 (RXD) on the TOPST VCP-G board.
+    - The TXD pin of the FT232BL module is connected to pin 19 (RXD) on the VCP-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/F_uart.png" width="600"></p>
 <p align="center"><strong>Figure 5.1 vcpUART Circuit Schematic</strong></p>